alantech/alanlang-docs/docs/learn_alan/index.md

 }
 ```

-!!! note

-    This syntax is not *yet* implemented, but intended to be implemented before Alan v0.2.0 releases.
-TODO: Delete this note!

 ### Structs

 Structs are the same as tuples, except they have names for the different sub-types that you can use to access them.
 A simple struct is defined as: